December 28, 2017

 Primary operations and security are just one piece of the puzzle, however.
 The digital business ecosystem is made up of many interrelated parties, with technological and data handling functions being outsourced to specialists, who in turn outsource to cloud providers with their own permissions problems and other third and fourth parties.
 This creates a chain of dependency across which risk is distributed, especially in the case sensitive data handling.
 Improving primary operations helps protect the organization, but holding vendors to security standards helps protect the organization makes resilience a competitive factor, raising the bar across the board for companies who want to deal in data.

 Business operations and cyber crime are automating their procedures, gathering metrics on them, and trying to get an edge over the other in speed, accuracy, and scope.
 Organizations looking to defend against external threats should consider how the daily work of the IT department impacts the overall security posture.
-Legacy processes, undocumented and ad hoc, will not be resilient enough to fend off increasingly sophisticated and automated intrusions.
+Legacy processes, undocumented and ad hoc, will not possess the cyber resilience needed to fend off increasingly sophisticated and automated intrusions.
 Cyber risk will only be effectively mitigated by making business processes more sophisticated and automated themselves.
+See how UpGuard helps to prevent data breaches.